pdee/pdee/doc/commands-python-mode.rst

 ---------------------
 Complete or indent depending on the context.

-If cursor is at end of line, try to complete
-Otherwise call `py-indent-line'
+If cursor is at end of a symbol, try to complete Otherwise call `py-indent-line'

 If `(region-active-p)' returns `t', indent region.